Practical methods for team building between teams

 5) Set up temporary working groups to work on the topics.
 Ask for volunteers.
 Some will attract volunteers from both Sections.

 6) Working groups meet and produce one practical way of improving their issue.

 7) Collect up the best ideas from the working groups.

 8) What next?
 Review of the workshop.
 What have people learned?
 How have their feelings about the other group changed?

-I have used similar processes to build team work between research scientists and technicians.
+I have used similar processes for team building between teams with research scientists and technicians.
 In this case the relationships were one to one between the scientist and his/her technician and we used the workshop format to help with the learning.
 As a result, the scientists spent more time in the lab and used the technicians practical expertise much more.
 The technicians understood and valued the scientists’ thinking more too.
-If you want to know more please email me.